Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Acknowledgments

 \section{Acknowledgments}

-We would like to thank J. P. Garrahan for some inspirational discussion about kinetically constrained models and for his encouragement to analyse the generalizations of the East process to higher dimensions.
+We would like to thank J. P. Garrahan for some inspirational discussion about kinetically constrained models and for his encouragement to analyze the generalizations of the East process to higher dimensions.
+We would also like to thank C. Toninelli for pointing out an unjustified remark in the \hyperref[app]{Appendix} of the preprint.
+Finally, the authors would like to thank the anonymous referee whose comments and corrections have allowed us to improve the presentation.